-The Bristol Renaissance Faire might be one of the last hidden gems and a true, fun family experience.
-There is no flashy entrances, but you will be greeted with a small, castle-like entrance that will intrigue you to want to explore this magical place.
-Maps of the town of Bristol markdown the territory of the adventure you are about to begin.
-You might have already seen a couple lords walking and talking in a strange accent, a few magical fairies hiding in trees and an entire town of medieval shops and merchants, cafes and pop-up restaurants to explore.
-The kids will want to partake in some of the old school rides that are there, and you mustn’t miss the Joust – a reason enough to venture to the faire.
+The Bristol Renaissance Faire might be one of the last hidden gems and a genuine, fun family experience.
+There are no flashy entrances, but you will be greeted with a small, castle-like entrance that will intrigue you to want to explore this magical place.
+Maps of the town of Bristol mark down the territory of the adventure you are about to begin.
+You might have already seen a couple of lords walking and talking in a strange accent, a few magical fairies hiding in trees, and an entire town of medieval shops and merchants, cafes, and pop-up restaurants to explore.
+The kids will want to partake in some of the old school rides there, and you mustn’t miss the Joust – a reason enough to venture to the faire.

 Tips for the Bristol Renaissance Faire

-1. Get there early and you will beat the traffic, plus less crowds while at the faire.
+1. Get there early, and you will beat the traffic, plus fewer crowds while at the faire.

 2. They have ATMs around the grounds, but you might want to bring cash because the lines can be long.